Swimming stages and awards

 - children who have turned 12 years old before the start of the program may enrol in stage 15 at designated surf centres

-- children who have turned 13 years old before the start of the program may enrol in stage 16 (Bronze Medallion) at calm water/pool venues.
+- children who have turned 14 years old, or will be turning 14 years in the same calendar year of the course, may enrol in stage 16 (Bronze Medallion) at calm water/pool venues.